 Brittany Du is 22 years old, vibrant, and funny.
 Every night Brittany does dialysis at home, called peritoneal dialysis.
 Brittany works part-time at her church which she says is her happy home.
 She loves God and loves sharing His message.
 “My future plan is to be equipped for transplant, then go back to serving God.
 I will continue to use my God-given gifts of teaching His children and serving at church through different ministries.”

 Jason Nunez is a devout father, son, and husband.
 He is on peritoneal dialysis and is in need of a life-saving hero, a living kidney donor.
 He has two fun loving boys and is an active member of his church parish.
 Jason is also the creator of his very own podcast The John 3:30 Podcast.
-If you would like to get tested to be Jason’s living kidney donor, follow this link:
+We hope you would like to learn more about getting tested to be Jason’s living kidney donor.

 Jeff Harris has been on dialysis for 11 years and is in need of a lifesaving kidney transplant.
 Jeff served our nation in the military for 22 years and is the proud father of three children.
 He is a firm believer in paying it forward since his retirement from civil service.
 Through faith Jeff stays healthy both mentally and physically.
 Jeff is registered at Baylor Scott & White in Temple, TX: 254-724-8912